 Learn how to overcommunicate

 Scott Faverty, who handles Customer Success and is based in California, feels it’s incumbent on employees not in the office to go above and beyond with communication.
-For him, that means being especially active in Slack, asking questions, and having regular 1:1 Meetings with his manager via video chat.
+For him, that means being especially active in Slack, asking questions, requesting feedback from peers, and having regular 1:1 meetings with his manager via video chat.
 And on his recent visit to our Berlin office, Scott made it a point to eat lunch with a different group every day, so he could “put a personality to the avatars/faces he knows from Slack.”

 Over-celebrate your accomplishments